-Sales Returns Allowance and Allowance for Doubtful Accounts.
+Sales Returns Allowance and Allowance for Doubtful Accounts

 When determining the transaction price, we estimate the variable consideration as the most likely amount to which we expect to be entitled, and we include the estimated amounts in the transaction price to the extent it is probable that a significant reversal of cumulative revenue will not occur when the uncertainty associated with the variable consideration is resolved.
 Material differences may result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.
 Our provision for sales returns is recorded net of the associated costs.
-There was no provision for sales returns as of either January 1, 2022 and January 2, 2021.
+There was no provision for sales returns as of December 31, 2022 and January 1, 2022.

 Similarly management must make estimates regarding the uncollectibility of accounts receivable.
-We are exposed to credit risk in the event of non-payment by customers to the extent of amounts recorded on the consolidated balance sheets.
+We are exposed to credit risk in the event of nonpayment by customers to the extent of amounts recorded on the consolidated balance sheets.
 As sales levels change, the level of accounts receivable would likely also change.
 In addition, in the event that customers were to delay their payments to us, the levels of accounts receivable would likely increase.
 We maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
 The allowance for doubtful accounts is based on past payment history with the customer, analysis of the customer's current financial condition, the aging of the accounts receivable balance, customer concentration and other known factors.

-A reconciliation of the changes in our allowance for doubtful accounts balances for the years ended January 1, 2022 and January 2, 2021 are as follows (in thousands):
+A reconciliation of the changes in our allowance for doubtful accounts balances for the years ended December 31, 2022 and January 1, 2022 are as follows (in thousands):

 Description Balance at Beginning of the period Additions (Deductions) Balance at End of the period

 Allowance for doubtful accounts Years ended

+December 31, 2022 268 187 (65) 390

 January 1, 2022 244 37 (13) 268

-January 2, 2021 187 181 (124) 244

-50

-Inventories.
+Inventories